 Start Homeopathic Arnica.
 Also known as the Mountain Daisy, Arnica Montana has been used for hundreds of years to safely treat bruising and swelling.
 Arnica is available in both topical and oral form.
-VitaMedica’s Arnica Montana Blister Pack, provides 2 sublingual tablets, three times a day in a 5-day blister pack.
+VitaMedica’s Arnica tablets come in either a bottle or travel pack, which provides 2 sublingual tablets, three times a day in a 5-day blister pack.
 VitaMedica’s Arnica+K Cream is a great companion topical.
 For convenience and savings, get the VitaMedica Arnica Filler Kit which combines both Arnica products.
 Start the day before and continue for 5 days following your treatment.

 Add a Bromelain Supplement.
 Extracted from the stem of the pineapple, bromelain is an enzyme that can be used for swelling and inflammation following fillers.
 VitaMedica’s Bromelain with Quercetin is formulated with the flavonoid quercetin which along with vitamin C helps to strengthen capillaries.
 Start 3 days before and continue for 7 days following your treatment.

 Ice the Treatment Area.
 Applying ice following your procedure also helps to prevent bruising from occurring.
 A bag of frozen peas works nicely to keep the area cool.